bevyengine/bevy-website/content/learn/book/storing-data/designing-components.md

 components or even resources simultaneously.
-For example, you might find that you need to update a tilemap index while revising tile data, animate a goblin by mutating both its weapon and the root entity, or checking if an ability can be used by checking available mana, cooldowns and range to the target.
+For example, you might find that you need to update a tilemap index while revising tile data, animate a goblin by mutating both its weapon and the root entity, or checking if an ability can be used by examining available mana, cooldowns and range to the target.

 Duplicating this complex logic can be both error-prone and tedious!
-While this should prompt you to ask "can / should we combine this data into a single component", that's not always feasible (sometimes for reasons outside of your control).
+Your first thought should be to ask "Can we combine this data into a single component",
+but that's not always feasible (sometimes for reasons outside of your control).

-We can abstract complex ECS lookups like this by creating our own custom `QueryData`, `QueryFilter` and `SystemParam` types, using the provided derive macros.
+One solution is to abstract complex ECS lookups like this by creating our own custom `QueryData`, `QueryFilter` and `SystemParam` types, using the provided derive macros.
 `QueryData` and `QueryFilter` are useful when the data is in separate components on the same entity and is quite composable (you can always add more terms to your `Query`!), while `SystemParam` is best reserved for when you need to access distinct entities, resources, commands, messages or other forms of data in the same logic.